Heber City · Wheeler Park

 Interior Lots & Original Inventory

 Older builds and interior lots without a view corridor.
 Often the best value per finished square foot in the neighborhood — strong option for full-time residents who prioritize the location over the view.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Typical range: $700K–$950K · Best value entry